-UC APPROVED (ucb, b, cg) No UC Honors Designation
+UC APPROVED (ucb, b, cg) \No UC Honors Designation

 English 9 Honors is a literature-based course that focuses on the development of fluency in the English language through the study of the literary genres and historically and culturally significant works and authors from American and world literature.
 Students will develop professional speaking and listening skills and compose well-written analytical responses to fiction and non-fiction classic and contemporary selections.
 Students will be writing in multiple genres, including argumentative, informational, and narrative forms.
-This class is designed for highly motivated 9th graders who demonstrate exceptional ability in English and are willing to read and write extensively both in and out of class.
+This class is designed for highly motivated 9th grade students who demonstrate exceptional ability in English and are willing to read and write extensively both in and out of class.
 The curriculum is designed to help students develop their academic English reading, writing, speaking and listening fluency through literary analysis and research writing projects, the study of English grammar and mechanics, vocabulary exercises and class discussion.
 This course covers the same content as ELA 9 at an accelerated pace and in greater depth and is designed to prepare students to take English 10 Honors and AP English courses junior and senior year.
-This course is aligned with the California State Standards.
-(Course does not have an honors distinction approval)
+This course is aligned with the State Standards.